 Also called Nimue, in the Arthurian myth.
-She was the maiden that Merlin courted, who learnt from him only to lock him in the oak or cave (depending on the version) after his constant advances.
+She was the maiden that Merlin courted, who learn from him only to lock him in the oak or cave (depending on the version) after his constant advances.

-Among the greek deities, as the eternal Virgin Goddess, Lady of the forests and hunting, and in a somewhat strange attribute, also of birth.
+Among the Greek deities, as the eternal Virgin Goddess, Lady of the forests and hunting, and in a somewhat strange attribute, also of birth.

 Persephone or Proserpina

 Whose name means exactly maiden.
 Daughter of Demeter, was kidnapped by Hades and reigns with him in the Underworld, thus reminding us of another aspect of the Goddess: the Crone.